ibm-cloud-docs/natural-language-understanding/index.md

 In this Experimental release, Summarization is supported for English only.
 {: note}

 Return a summary of input source content.
-View a complete example [here](/docs/natural-language-understanding?topic=natural-language-understanding-summary-overview).
+View a complete description in the [API reference](https://cloud.ibm.com/apidocs/natural-language-understanding#summarization).
 For example:

 **Input**
 >url: "https://www.ibm.com/cloud/watson-natural-language-understanding"